ISCHEMIC STROKE / RECANALISATION THERAPY

 - plasmin hydrolytically cleaves fibrin to form degradation products

-- several plasminogen activators are required to activate plasminogen to plasmin:
+- several plasminogen activators activate plasminogen to plasmin:

-- tissue-type (tPA) is mainly involved in the dissolution of thrombi in circulation
+- tissue-type plasminogen activator (tPA) is mainly involved in the lysis of thrombi in the circulation

 - urokinase-type (uPA) is involved in extravascular proteolysis